 - ✓ Students must email the instructor (llamocca@oakland.edu) with the team members and the project title by Oct.
-26th. - ✓ Initial Status Report (no more than a page): It will be included as a deliverable in Homework 3 (due Nov.
-4th).
+17th. - ✓ Initial Status Report (no more than a page): It will be included as a deliverable in Homework 3 (due Oct.
+31st).
 Requirements: Tentative project description, draft block diagram. - Second Status Report (no more than 3 pages): It will be included as a deliverable in Homework 4 (due Nov.
-25th).
-Requirements: Detailed Block diagram along with the internal components, and the current status of the project.

-√ Final Project Presentation:

-- Online, Dec.
-7th at 5:30 pm. - Each person in the team must participate in the oral presentation (prepare slides). - The presentation must include a demo of the system functioning.

-✓ Final Report:

-- Single-spaced, 2 columns, no more than 6 pages.
-Students must use the suggested template: - Final Project Report Template.docx. - The report document (pdf) and the code files (.vhd, .xdc, etc) must be uploaded to Moodle.
-This is due on Dec.
-12th.
+14th).
+Requirements: Detailed Block diagram along with the internal components, and the current status of the project. - ✓ Final Project Presentation (in class, Nov.
+30th at 3:30 pm) - Each person in the team must participate in the oral presentation.
+Prepare slides: - One Slide describes what the circuit does. - The rest of the slides should include: block diagram and its components (include FSM(s)).
+Circuit components and interconnections are preferred over VHDL code.
+Include simulation results if it helps explain your circuit. - The presentation must include a demo of the system functioning. - ✓ Final Report (due on Dec.
+4th) - Single-spaced, 2 columns, no more than 6 pages.
+Students must use the suggested template (complete the sections): Final Project Report Template.docx. (include figures: block diagram, components, simulation, etc.) - The report document (.pdf) and the code files (.vhd, .xdc, etc) must be uploaded to Moodle.